-A decrease in the number of blood transfusions means that their haemoglobin level has been more stable with effective and efficient practice thus increasing patients' satisfaction.
+A decrease in the number of blood transfusions means that their haemoglobin level has been kept more stable with effective and efficient practice thus increasing patients' satisfaction.
 Erythrocytes Stimulating Agents (ESA) injections are being done at regular intervals in order to boost up the Haemoglobin level of patients.
-Blood transfusions among stable patient have dropped to only 3 whereas new patients require frequent transfusions until their blood results meet inclusion criteria for ESA injections.
+Blood transfusions at the Unit decreased by more than 53% and this reflected the level of care given to patients.